 - Yarn needle

 - Optional: To make the holes in the zipper fabric, I used this Fiskars Contour Rotary Cutter with this skip-stitch cutting blade.
 This is a quick and easy way to cut even holes in fabric to crochet around.
-The blade I have cuts holes that are ¼ inch apart.
+The blade I have cuts holes that are ¼ inch long.
 As an alternative, you can also achieve this by using a ruler and a pen to make marks on the fabric and then use a blade or a needle to poke the holes through.
 If you are using the cutter for this project, having a self-healing cutting mat is super handy!

 - Ch – chain